 Total TimePrep: 20 min.
 Bake: 35 min. + cooling

 - 1/4 cup chopped candied pineapple

 - 3 large eggs, room temperature, lightly beaten

 - 1/4 teaspoon each ground cloves, ginger and nutmeg

-- Line a 9-in. pie plate with pastry; set aside.
+- On a lightly floured surface, roll dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
+Trim crust to 1/2 in. beyond rim of plate; flute edge.
+Set aside.
 Chop 1/2 cup pecans; set remaining pecan halves aside.
 Chop 1/2 cup cherries; halve remaining cherries and set aside.
 Combine the dates, pineapple and chopped pecans and cherries; sprinkle over crust.